XericZephyr/LeetCode/Gossip.md

 ## Bit Manipulation
 * Bitwise AND of Numbers Range: Idea is interesting.
 Write down the binary representation, find clues.
-# Reverse Bits: Easy, no explanation
+* Reverse Bits: Easy, no explanation
+* Single Number II: Interesting, but watch out for corner case

 ## Tree Related